Christmas decorations don’t need to be expensive or extravagant. Learn how to make simple DIY ornament garland that’ll look lovely year after year!

 - Stenciled votive holders

-The mantel in our current home’s formal living room features the same ornament garland and candle holders as the one in our previous home but includes new caroler figurines and wreath.
+The mantel in our current home’s formal living room features the same ornament garland and candle holders like the one in our previous home but includes new caroler figurines and wreath.

 Beauty comes in simple packages.